DeBraid/investing-notes/chris-dixon-TWIS.md

 Less MBAs, more former entrepreneurs.

 CD:  Used to be modeled after a hedge fund: the best stock pickers got hired as VCs.
-Now that capital is abundant, the winners are the VCs who can help the client the most.
+Now that capital is abundant, the winners are VCs who help the client the most.
 Who does the entrepreneur want to work with?

-Blogging is wildly underrated. *A sign perhaps that tech journalism is so awful that anyone who actually knows what they're talking about will gain respect and blow up.
+Blogging is wildly underrated.
+Perhaps a sign that tech journalism is so poor that anyone who actually knows what they're talking about will gain respect and blow up.

 > CD: One of my rules is never say something negative about an early-stage startup.